General Obligation Bond 3 for Higher Education

 How will GO Bond 3 help shape New Mexico’s future?

-Passage of the GO Bond will help shape New Mexico’s future workforce.
+Passage of the GO Bond will help NMSU better serve its land-grant mission.

-Passage of the GO Bond will support the needs of New Mexico’s agriculture industry.
+Passage of the GO Bond will improve the learning environment for our students.

 Dates to Remember